littlepea/static-site-generator-showdown/python-static-site-generators-comparison.md

 ![](https://www.evernote.com/l/AHQQAqgYz_ZGK4bLvCOrOmwmrI89q4JfQMgB/image.png)

-### And the winner is...
+### And the winner is Cactus!

-A tie between Cactus and Lektor.
+Lektor was almost as easy to setup.
 Both have a very simple setup process and the OSX apps are very convenient.

-Pelican was ok, and Nikola was slightly annoying...
+Pelican was ok, Nikola was slightly annoying...

 ## Theming